Oldsmobile Toronado: First generation (1966–1970)

 The Turbo-Hydramatic heavy-duty three-speed automatic transmission became available during development of the Toronado.
 Called the TH425 in FWD form, the transmission's torque converter was separated from its planetary gearset, with the torque converter driving the gearset through a 2 in wide silent chain-drive called Hy-Vo, riding on two 7.5 in sprockets.
-The Hy-Vo chain drive was developed by GM's Hydra-Matic Division and Morse Chain Division of Borg-Warner.
+The Hy-Vo chain drive was developed by GM's Hydra-Matic Division and the Morse Chain Division of Borg-Warner.
 The chains were made from very strong hardened steel and required no tensioners or idler pulleys because they were pre-stretched on a special machine at the factory.
 Although the rotational direction of the transmission gears had to be reversed, a large number of components were shared with the conventional TH400.
 Use of the automatic also eliminated the need to devise a workable manual-shift linkage.
-No manual transmission was ever contemplated because performance was adequate with the automatic transmission and because virtually all U.S.-built luxury cars during this period came with automatic transmissions as standard equipment.
+No manual transmission was contemplated because performance was adequate with the automatic transmission and because virtually all U.S.-built luxury cars during this period came with automatic transmissions as standard equipment.
 The car's 0–60 mph time was clocked at 9.5 seconds.

 The Toronado used a subframe that ended at the forward end of the rear suspension leaf springs, serving as an attachment point for the springs.
 It carried the powertrain, front suspension and floorpan, allowing greater isolation of road and engine harshness.

-To fit into the tight space, Oldsmobile adopted torsion bars for the Toronado's front suspension (the first GM passenger car application of torsion bars in the US, but still not up to Packard's automatic ride leveling system), with conventional, unequal-length double wishbones.
+To fit into the tight space, Oldsmobile adopted torsion bars for the Toronado's front suspension (the first GM passenger car application of torsion bars in the U.S., but still not up to Packard's automatic ride leveling system), with conventional, unequal-length double wishbones.
 Rear Toronado suspension was a simple beam axle on single leaf springs, unusual only in having dual shock absorbers, one vertical, one horizontal (allowing it to act as a radius rod to control wheel movement).

 Brakes were hydraulically operated 11 in drums, and were generally considered the Toronado's weak link.
 As a rather heavy car, after several panic stops the brake drums would overheat, resulting in considerable fade and long stopping distances.
 The 1967 addition of vented front disc brakes as an option provided substantial improvement.
 The Toronado's UPP enabled the interior to have a completely flat floor, but interior space (primarily rear seat headroom) was somewhat restricted by the fastback styling.